 You zoom in and out of a scene by using Camera Movement, which is a feature located in the top right corner of Vyond Studio.

 This gives you an orange and a yellow square on the canvas, which is the starting and endpoint of your camera movement.

-Here's an example from my Go Beyond Vyond course, where I show you how to do this step-by-step:
+In my Go Beyond Vyond course, I show you how to do this step-by-step.

 The Mask functionality in Vyond is used to combined two elements into one— e.g. by masking a character with a circle, so the character is cropped in a circular shape.

 This can be used for creating windows, conceptual scenes, partial props, and much more.
 It's a common functionality in a lot of video editing software, and when you get familiar with the Mask feature in Vyond, you will quickly get creative with it.